yifeng361/EfficientTwowayRanging/README.md

 This code assumes:
 - Each nodes knows the maximum number of nodes in the network.
-- Each node has a ID.
+- Each node has an ID.

 - [x] 3-node network is tested.
 6/29/2021